How We Can Help

 No. It is important to understand the basis of the offer and the full impact of the taking on your remaining property before settling your case.

-If you and the condemning authority are unable to reach an agreement on just compensation for the taking, then the condemning authority will file a lawsuit in the NC Superior Court in the county where the property is located.
-We cannot overstate the value of retaining at this time the services of a qualified NC eminent domain/land condemnation attorney who knows how to uphold your property rights.
+If you and the condemning authority are unable to reach an agreement on just compensation owed for the taking, then generally the condemning authority will file a condemnation lawsuit in the NC Superior Court in the county where the property is located.
+The filing of the lawsuit triggers certain deadlines depending on the nature of the taking.
+At that time, you should consult an eminent domain attorney to be sure your rights are protected.